marcglasberg/weak_map/README.md

 since it understands that they are no longer useful.
 And even if you don't call that function ever again, it will delete the cached information if it detects that the state is no longer used in other parts of the program.
-In other words, it keeps the cached information in weak-map, so that the cache will not hold to old information and have a negative impact in memory usage.
+In other words, it keeps the cached information in a weak-map, so that the cache will not hold to old information and have a negative impact in memory usage.

-For the moment, these six methods are provided, which combine 1 or 2 states with 0, 1 or 2 parameters:
+For the moment, the following six methods are provided, which combine 1 or 2 states with 0, 1 or 2 parameters:

 ```dart
 cache1_0((state) => () => ...);